-On February 1, 2007 Fiat Auto changed Piat Professional enhanced its product range in the personal transport segment
+Fiat Professional enhanced its product range in the personal transport segment with the Panorama version of the Scudo.

-IVECO presented the new Trakker at the FFFT The Daimler Truck Group and BAUMA, the principal European show for the quarry and construction sector, held in Munich.
-In addition, at the International Ecotechnologies Show, Iveco presented the new Daily light commercial vehicle in its
+IVECO presented the new Trakker at the BAUMA, the principal European show for the quarry and construction sector, held in Munich.
+In addition, at the International Ecotechnologies Show, Iveco presented the new Daily light commercial vehicle in its compressed natural gas version.